karlwang1xx1/covid19/covid19/README.md

 This project is to demonstrate model creation to predict a patient will survive or die after being hospitalized because of Covid-19.

+The Jupyter Notebook file was included, named create_model.ipynb, which can be opened and run with the two original files in the same folder.

 A complete description for the project solution is in file `Note_Takehome_Project.docx`.

 To make the visualization portion work on Windows 10, it is important to have the correct version of matplotlib and python.